 The Wedding & Honeymoon Guide to Tonga© TongaPocketGuide.com

 Tonga’s restaurants can be found in Nuku’alofa and Neiafu, as well as some of its resorts.
 They typically have international influences, such as Italian, American, British, Chinese and more, as well as local Tongan dishes.
-Check out our top dining picks in The Guide to the Best Eats & Restaurants in Tonga.
+Check out our top dining picks in the 20 Best Restaurants in Tonga.

-Self-catering is often an option at some accommodations, where travellers can pick up food from small supermarkets, fale koloa (convenience stores), and produce markets.
-Get advice on self-catering in our guide on Where to Buy Food in Tonga.
+Self-catering is often an option with many accommodations offering some sort of cooking facilities.
+Travellers can pick up food from small supermarkets, fale koloa (convenience stores), and produce markets.
+Get advice on self-catering in our guide, A Guide to Supermarkets & Food Shopping in Tonga.

 Want to know more about dining in Tonga?
-Head to The Guide to the Food in Tonga.
+Head to The Food Guide to Tonga: Places to Eat & Food Tours.

-Typical Costs and Travel Budget: How Much Does a Honeymoon in Tonga Cost?
+Typical Costs and Budget: How Much Does a Honeymoon in Tonga Cost?

 We all travel very differently.
 Therefore, making a precise budget for everyone is, quite frankly, an impossible task.
 Nevertheless, you can work out your own needs, thus budget, by simply looking at the typical prices listed below or in our article, Tonga Travel Budget: How Much Does a Trip to Tonga Cost?